Cabo Verde travel advice

 Tourist facilities are limited.
 Living conditions differ from island to island.

 Canadians must also be in possession of a visa, which can be obtained on arrival at any point of entry.
 The visa is valid for up to 30 days.

-Tourist visa: Required
+Tourist visa: required

-Business visa: Required
+Business visa: required

-Student visa: Required
+Student visa: required

 Children and travel

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you, based on your destination and itinerary.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines may be right for you, based on your destination and itinerary.

 Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.